Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 The Digital Design History File (DHF) is a comprehensive electronic documentation system used in medical device manufacturing.
 It is a…

 At ComplianceQuest, we spoke to various leaders in the medical device sector across quality, engineering and product teams.
 One of the biggest challenges with DHF management and overall management of the Design Controls process was the lack of easy collaboration and documentation nightmares.
-The need of the hour is to implement a solution where engineering and quality, compliance & regulatory teams are in sync.
-Some of the key challenges faced with respect to design documentation include:
+The need of the hour is to implement a solution where engineering, and quality, compliance & regulatory teams are in sync.
+Some of the key challenges faced concerning design documentation include:

 Collaboration across departments, including engineering, quality, and regulatory, is cumbersome if critical tasks such as revisions or validations are done through spreadsheets.
 Manufacturers using a cloud-based design control system can store their DHF online for easy access.